© 2010 Christopher V. Anderson

 Functional Perspectives on Patterns of adaptive radiation in Anolis lizards

 Island anoles are a classic example of adaptive radiation and convergent evolution, with distinct ecotypes of consistent morphological and performance characteristics evolving repeatedly to particular structural habitats on each island.
 In mainland anoles, on the other hand, the morphology-habitat use relationship varies from that of the island species.
-In collaboration with Dr. Thomas Roberts we are exploring the differences in the adaptive radiations of mainland and island Anolis lizards.
+In collaboration with we are exploring the differences in the adaptive radiations of mainland and island Anolis lizards.
 By examining the morphology, performance, and muscle physiology of locomotor and feeding systems in island and mainland anole species originating from different habitat types, we are working to determine if island and mainland anoles have reached functional convergence without phenotypic convergence.
 In the process, we are also probing the mechanical link between organismal and muscular performance to determine the contractile characteristics that limit organismal performance on different substrate orientations.

 More to Come!